MiaWadd/bigbrain-deploy/TESTING.md

 ### "Happy Path" of a Player

 - As we have already tested a portion of the admins tasks in the required "Happy Path" of an admin tests.
 We decideded to test the path of a player in our second UI test.
 - The first step in this test was to create a game with two questions that the player can then play.
+Following this, we tested the following series of events:

+1) Admin: Starts a new session
+2) Player: Joins the session and is directed to the Lobby
+3) Admin: Advances to the first question
+4) Player: Answers the question correctly
+5) Admin: Advances to the next question
+6) Player: Answers the question correctly
+7) Player: Changes their answer to the wrong answer
+8) Admin: Ends game
+9) Player: Is redirected to the results page and has one correct answer and one incorrect answer

+- This test covers a significant amount of the functionaity of our webpage and ensures that players can start, play and finish a game correctly.
+- Overall, the UI tests proved incredibly valuable to ensure a coreect and functioning basic usage of our webpage.

 ## OTHER?
-- In additon to these tests we also did user tess idk something else here abot that.
+- In additon to UI and componant testing, we completed some user testing to ensure our platform was intuative and to test edge cases not covered by our other testing methods.